snowcoal/SnowcoalsTools/README.md

     Java version of CityGenerator
     FAWE command that does a water erosion simulation on terrain FAWE command that smooths terrain into stairs and slabs.
-Works with overhangs/caves/etc FAWE command that does a 3 dimensional blur.
+Works with overhangs/caves/etc FAWE command that does a 3 dimensional terrain smoothing operation.
 Works with overhangs/caves/etc

 # CityGenerator Command